-Northern Michigan University provides several options for high school students to experience, and earn credit for, college courses prior to high school graduation.
-For each of these options, students are considered to be in a “non-degree high school” status.
-See admissions requirements below.
-College level credits earned in this status are fully applicable to NMU degree-seeking programs.
-It is important to know that each college or university has its own policies regarding transfer credit.
+Northern Michigan University provides several options for high school students to earn college credit prior to high school graduation.
+This includes dual enrollment, concurrent enrollment, and middle college enrollment.
+For each of these, students are considered to be in a “non-degree high school” status.
+College-level credits earned in this status are fully applicable to NMU degree-seeking programs and, as a regionally accredited university, credits earned at NMU are accepted at *most other universities.
 We hope you will continue your college career at NMU after high school graduation and will be happy to work with you through the transition.

-NMU Dual Enrollment: A “dual enrolled” student is a student who is enrolled in high school and is also enrolled in NMU courses—on NMU’s campus or in an online NMU course—regardless of who is providing tuition and fee payment (family or school district or a combination).
+NMU Dual Enrollment: A “dual enrolled” student is a student who is enrolled in high school and is also enrolled in NMU courses on NMU’s campus or in an online NMU course.
+Tuition and fee payment may be the responsibility of the student/family or school district or a combination.
+Applications are available here.

-NMU Concurrent Enrollment: A “concurrently enrolled” student is a student who is enrolled in high school and is also enrolled in NMU courses—held at the high school (high school teachers deliver the course on behalf of NMU)—regardless of who is providing tuition and fee payment (family or school district or a combination).
-Currently, NMU works with the school district to cover the cost of tuition and course fees.
-Students may be responsible for the NMU application fee.
-Applications are available at participating high schools.
+NMU Concurrent Enrollment: A “concurrently enrolled” student is a student who is enrolled in high school and is also enrolled in NMU courses held at the participating high school and taught by NMU-approved high school teachers.
+Usually the school districts cover the cost of tuition and course fees.
+Applications are available at participating high schools or printable here.

 NMU MATMC Middle College Enrollment: A “middle college” student is a student accepted into the Marquette-Alger Technical Middle College (MATMC) and is enrolled in NMU courses as part of that program.
 NMU works with the MATMC regarding tuition and fee payment.
-Applications are available from MARESA.
+Applications are available from MARESA and printable from here.

-Enrollment Limits: A maximum of 8 credits per semester in any combination of Northern Promise programs (dual enrollment, concurrent enrollment, middle college).
+A high school student may enroll in a maximum of 8 credits per semester in any combination of Northern Promise programs (dual enrollment, concurrent enrollment, middle college).

 MARESA Career-Technical Education programming also provides opportunities for high school students to experience career-technical education at NMU’s Jacobetti Complex or other facilities.
 During this program, students are not enrolled at NMU (so no admission process applies), but depending on a student’s performance in a course, may be eligible for NMU credit if the student continues as a degree-seeking student at NMU.